 - Construction Administration -The Project Manager is expected to work closely with our Project Engineers when pursuing state and other municipal approvals.
 The Project Manager may be expected to represent the firm and the client through multiple entitlement processes, if required by the project.
 Those processes include, but are not limited to:

 - Have a detailed understanding of the field conditions and challenges faced by the Contractor

 - Be able to convey specific design elements and overall project intent to the Contractor throughout construction

 - Coordinate approval of final construction by all authorities

 - AutoCAD Designers/Drafters

-If interested in applying for this position, please attach resume and email to:
+If interested in applying for this position, please submit your resume to: